LegionC/LegionC/README.md

 - 👋 Hi, I’m @LegionC
 - 👀 I’m planning to learn front-end again.
 Hope I can do it this time.
 - 🌱 I’m trying to pass the HCIE in Datacom.
-Doing the X Capmus Lab, still know little about datacom.
+Doing the X Capmus Lab, still know little about datacom.fxxk hcie
 - 📫 How to reach me mirror@legionc.xyz

 <!---